Abdullah62937/Flutter-Assignment/README.md

-# 📱 Flutter Academic Management App
+# 📱 Flutter Multi Screen App

+## 👨‍💻 Student Information
+- Name: Abdullah Faisal
+- Student_ID: SE 221070

 ## 📌 Overview
 This is a modern Flutter-based Academic Management App designed for students to manage and view their academic subjects in a clean and structured interface.
 The application includes authentication, dashboard, and detailed subject views with a premium dark UI design.